Skip to main content

 Most mid-level Concrete Finisher roles ask for 3-5 years of relevant experience.
 Internships, freelance, contract, and significant side-project work typically count.
 If you have less, lead with transferable skills and demonstrable outcomes in formwork and screeding.

-What is the typical salary range for a mid-level Concrete Finisher?
+Where can I find reliable salary data for a mid-level Concrete Finisher?

 What skills set a mid-level Concrete Finisher apart in interviews?